marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 ## Project Dependencies

-Tasks that help you setup your environment (create environment, install packages and tools...)
+Tasks that help you set up your environment (create a virtual environment, install packages and tools...)

 ### install